-We all have felt uncomfortable under scrutinizing gazes at one point of our lives and have been unable to call out people on it too.
-For that purpose, you may follow in the steps of Adrian Piper and get yourself a calling card.
-Calling Cards are pieces of parchment of size 2x 15.5 inches, one of white color and other of brown color.
-The white one addresses a woman as the lesser sex and the brown addresses people who pass racist comments.
+We all have felt uncomfortable under scrutinizing gazes at one point in our lives and have been unable to call out people on it too.
+For that purpose, you may follow the steps of Adrian Piper and get yourself a calling card.
+Calling Cards are pieces of parchment of size 2x 15.5 inches, one of white color and the other of brown color.
+The white one addresses a woman as the lesser sex, and the brown one addresses people who pass racist comments.
 Receiving one of these cards usually makes the receiver uncomfortable.

 The Calling Cards

-My Calling card collection contains two very unique pieces of art by Adrian Piper.
+My Calling card collection contains three unique art pieces by Adrian Piper.
 Adrian Piper herself is black as well as a white woman.
 She could not take the racist comments people inflicted on those who weren’t white.
 The calling cards were Piper’s way of telling people who she is as people sometimes didn’t recognize her as black.
 This was also a way to tell people what she thought was acceptable in society.
-In the calling cards, she explores identity as well as sexuality.
+In the calling cards, she explores identity and sexuality.

 The first card (white)

-So, taking a very passive-aggressive approach, she made two calling cards.
-One of the calling cards is white and approaches the subject of women who are unaccompanied at the bar are not to be looked upon as preys.
-This calling card refers to many men who think that a woman who is sitting alone at a bar is looking for a companion.
+So, taking a very passive-aggressive approach, she made three calling cards.
+One of the calling cards is white and approaches the subject of women who are unaccompanied at the bar are not to be looked upon as prey.
+This calling card refers to many men who think that a woman sitting alone at a bar is looking for a companion.

 The second card (brown)

 Piper’s approach explores social boundaries and personal identity.
 She uses an upfront approach and calls everything that it is without any reluctance.
 Some may find her work disturbing, but the truth is that it is equally thought-provoking.
 Her work can make people uncomfortable because she has politically charged views due to her being a conceptual and performing artist.
-In the 1970s, she used to dress as an African American man to expose all the people that passed racial comments.
+In the 1970s, she dressed as an African American man to expose all the people who passed racial comments.

 What the cards represent

 The calling cards symbolize a constructive way to make people ponder over their actions.
 They help them identify the wrong in their behavior.
 People who must have seen the calling card performances must be affected as well.
 Not only the receiver is affected by the whole performance but the audience as well.
 They notice how the situation unfolds, which leads to them contemplating their own actions too.
-In the end, not just one single person is impacted, but the people in the surroundings are affected also.
-This leaves an impression onto all.
+In the end, not just one single person is impacted, but the people in the surroundings are also affected.
+This leaves an impression on all.

 Piper’s idea was that people could do a lot with paper and also deliver a message across.
 She would want to keep the calling cards alive because they spread a message that our society needs to learn.